alem425/Safe-Jet/README.md

 # Done By: Alexander Morgan (25% of project) Fadeela Ali (25% of project) Matthew Nguyen (25% of project) Melodie Galamo (25% of project)
 # Date: December 11, 2025

+### Welcome to our fun little android game application where you will play as one of three jets, avoiding obstacles, stacking on points, and climbing the leaderboard!
 ## Prerequisites

 - **Java Development Kit (JDK) 17** (Required for Android Gradle Plugin)
 - **Android Studio** (latest stable version recommended)
 - **Git**

-## Setup Instructions for Team Members
+## Setup Instructions

 ### 1. Clone the Repository